General Foundations of Algebra

 The 3 × 4 multiplication is represented here in three different ways.

 When faced with a problem, several representations are possible; a number of students use their bodies, manipulatives or drawings, while others represent the data more schematically.
-The way in which the data is appropriated and organized using models reflects the degree of development of algebraic thinking.
+The way in which the data is represented and organized using models reflects the degree of development of algebraic thinking.

-According to Fosnot and Dolk (2001), models, like big ideas and strategies, cannot be transmitted automatically; students must construct them themselves in order to appropriate them.
+According to Fosnot and Dolk (2001), models, like big ideas and strategies, cannot be transmitted automatically; students must construct them themselves in order to internalize them.
 It is therefore important to present them with problems that are conducive to modelling, so that students create their own symbols and models to represent situations, instead of systematically proposing the usual algorithms or learned strategies.

 To help students reason, teachers should offer a variety of models and representations, and encourage students to use them frequently.